Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/events/_index.md

 This function is configured with [CustomQueueProcessorFactory](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Functions/Factories/CustomQueueProcessorFactory.cs) to handle retry if it is not possible to push event to the endpoint.

-It will try send the event right away, but if the request to webhook fails it will put the cloudevent back on the queue with a defined wait time.
+It will try send the event right away, but if the request to webhook fails  (Http status != 200) it will put the cloudevent back on the queue with a defined wait time.
 1. retries after 10 seconds
 2. retries after 30 seconds